jonnonz1/nz-statute-book/acts/public/2005/ngaa-rauru-kiitahi-claims-settlement-act-2005.md

   (c) as a result of the confiscation in 1865, Ngaa Rauru Kiitahi was dispossessed of land and resources and unable to exercise Ngaa Raurutanga over them, which had a devastating effect on the economic development and the social and cultural well-being of Ngaa Rauru Kiitahi; and
   (d) the prejudicial effect of the confiscation was compounded by the inadequacies in the Compensation Court process, by which reserves were to be granted to Ngaa Rauru Kiitahi; and
   (e) delays in the implementation of the Compensation Court awards and systematic Crown acquisition of Ngaa Rauru Kiitahi interests meant that ultimately Ngaa Rauru Kiitahi received only 3 000 of the 17 000 acres granted to south Taranaki Maori by the Compensation Court; and
-  (f) when land was finally returned, Ngaa Rauru Kiitahi found that its customary title to this land had been compulsorily extinguished by the Crown's confiscation, and this was a breach of the Treaty of Waitangi and its principles; and
+  (f) when land was finally returned, Ngaa Rauru Kiitahi found that its customary title to this land had been compulsorily extinguished by the Crown’s confiscation, and this was a breach of the Treaty of Waitangi and its principles; and
   (g) the confiscation was unjust, compulsorily extinguished Ngaa Rauru Kiitahi customary title to land, and was a breach of the Treaty of Waitangi and its principles.
 (5) The Crown acknowledges that the treatment of those Ngaa Rauru Kiitahi and Taranaki Maori imprisoned and exiled as a result of the passive resistance campaign from 1879 to 1880 deprived those people of basic human rights, inflicted unwarranted hardships on them and their whaanau and hapuu, and this was a breach of the Treaty of Waitangi and its principles.
 (6) The Crown acknowledges that: